 - 1. Participation: The student must be involved in one or more cocurricular activities (sports and active clubs) at school for the quarter. - 2.
 Service: The student must complete four or more hours of community service during the quarter.
-The hours must be reported to Mr. Hansen. - 3.
-Conduct: The student must have a 96 or higher on his/her/their conduct grade for each of the quarters.
+The hours must be reported to Mr. Hansen.

+3. Conduct: The student must have a 96 or higher on his/her/their conduct grade for each of the quarters.

-Full Year Academic Award: Students who earned a grade point average of 90 or above for the year in all subjects including conduct will be recognized for their achievement at the end of the year.
+Full Year Academic Award: Students who earned a grade point average of 90 or above for the year in all subjects including conduct will have recognition noted on the final report card.

-Head of School's Award: This award is given to the eighth grader(s) with the highest overall grade point average for the school year and who consistently display(s) DRAGONS' Values.
+Head of School's Award: This award is given to the eighth grader(s) with the highest overall grade point average for the school year and who consistently display(s) our DRAGONS' Values.